 Ever since my son was little, I’ve been taking him on regular dates.
-It’s extremely important to spend quality one-on-one time with your child(ren) to just hang out, have fun, talk and to keep abreast of what’s going on in their lives.
+Dating your kids is extremely important.
+Spending quality one-on-one time with your kids to just hang out.
+Have fun.
+Talk, and keep abreast of what’s going on in their lives.
 As a single mom with a full time job in addition to this blog, and freelancing as a Makeup Artist & Hairstylist, sometimes it’s hard to balance everything.
-However, my son is my top priority so I make sure that I spend time with him not only at home but with regularly scheduled activities outside or “dates.”
+However, my son is my top priority so I make sure that I spend time with him not only at home but with regularly scheduled outside activities or “dates.”
 I’m going to start sharing more of our dates here as inspiration for those of you who may have children in the same age range and need date ideas.
 For reference, my son Esean is thirteen and he loves museums, Broadway shows and art festivals.
 This past weekend we went to the American Museum of Natural History.

 Blue Whale Skeleton